10 Biggest Retirement Planning Mistakes

 How long your money will last if you're generating returns of Inflation Plus 4-5

 What might seem look a small change, has huge ramifications.
-Here you are getting the returns you actually need – call it 10% p.a. or around Inflation Plus 4-5.
+Here you are getting the returns you actually need – call it 10% p.a. or around Inflation Plus 5.
 Suddenly your money lasts well into old age and you can rest well knowing you’ll be okay.

 Yes, we get reminded of this often!
 And we know it’s true.
 Another significant mistake in retirement planning is failing to preserve our pension and providend fund assets when changing jobs.
 Often, we may be tempted to cash in our pensions during such transitions, either to cover immediate expenses or as a short-term financial boost.
 However, this decision has long-term implications and makes it harder to catch up on the lost capital and the time benefits of compounding.
-This is all changing however with the new Two-Pot System due to launch next year.
+This is all changing however with the new Two-Pot System due to launch later this year.
 But it’s worth a reminder nonetheless.
 For instance, if you cash in R100,000 from your pension fund at age 30, not only do you lose the R100,000 but also the compound interest that money could have earned over the next 35 years.
 At an annual return of 7%, that R100,000 could have grown to over R1,000,000 by retirement.
 Therefore, preserving your retirement fund assets during career changes is vital to maintain the momentum of your retirement savings.

-8. Retirement Planning Mistake -Overlooking the Power of Compound Interest
+8. Retirement Planning Mistake - Overlooking the Power of Compound Interest

 We’ve all heard about the magic of compounding and how it’s one of the wonders of the world.
 But really understanding it and how it takes decades to play out (not years), is crucial.
 A simple example.
 You save R5,000 per month for 30 years.
 Assuming an investment return of 8% p.a. – you end up with about R7.5 million.
 But once you get to 40 years – now you have R17.5 million – almost 60% more.
 That’s why starting young, even with small amounts, compounded over a long time can turn into something substantial.